frdr-dfdr/frdr_docs/docs/en/after_depositing.md

         </div>

         <div class="mb-3">
-            After a dataset is approved by a curator, <a href="https://en.wikipedia.org/wiki/Checksum">checksums</a> are calculated for each file in the dataset and recorded in a text file (frdr-checksums-and-filetypes.md) along with file name and format information.
+            After a dataset is approved by a curator, <a href="https://en.wikipedia.org/wiki/Checksum">checksums</a> are calculated for each file in the dataset and recorded in a text file (frdr-dfdr-checksums.txt) along with the file name.
 Researchers can download this information from the dataset page on FRDR and independently validate the integrity of the data files.
 Checksums are calculated using the <a href="https://en.wikipedia.org/wiki/SHA-2">SHA-256</a> algorithm, which can be validated using <a href="https://www.quickhash-gui.org/">QuickHash GUI</a> .
         </div>

         <div class="mb-3">